OR10/hella/labeling-ui/README.md

 # Labeling Tool Userinterface

-This directory contains the User-Interface-Code for the HAGLA Labeling Tool.
+This directory contains the User-Interface-Code for the HAGL Labeling Tool.

 Everything concerning the Client-Side rendering of the UI, as well as it's server-side nodejs related code is stored here